Enabling legally binding e-signatures on mobile devices

 • Authentication – validation of the signer’s identity

-• Non-repudiation – A legal concept by which the signer later cannot deny their signature/authorisation of the transaction
+• Non-repudiation – A legal concept by which the signer cannot later deny their signature/authorisation of the transaction

 In the case of a mobile payment transaction (e.g. a consumer wishes to purchase an item from an online seller), non-repudiation ensures that when the buyer initiates business with the seller, neither can deny their participation in the transaction.
 Non-repudiation is important as it verifies the identities of both the buyer and seller, preventing either from claiming they were not part of the digital transaction.
-With hard documents, this was often proven with the use of a notary who could act as a witness to transactions and provide a testimony in court if it was ever required.
-However, with e-signatures, ensuring non-repudiation is a complicated concept to deliver, especially when using mobile phones.

 Traditional challenges with PKI on mobile devices

-Traditional problems and challenges with mobile device authentication centre around the use of Public Key Infrastructure (PKI), and where to store private keys.
-Mobile devices historically have not had the same computational power as computers, which presents vulnerabilities and limitations when using conventional PKI.
-A larger problem with mobile use of PKI has been the question of where to store signing keys (cryptographic keys), and how exactly to go about doing so.
+A larger problem with mobile use of PKI has been the question of where and how to store signing keys (cryptographic keys).
 Phones can be very secure computing devices, but there are still issues for app providers to securely store the keys on a secure hardware element within the devices.
-This is because access to the secure hardware within mobile devices is typically restricted to only the Operating System, handset manufacturer and network operator.
+This is because access to the secure hardware within mobile devices is typically restricted to only the Operating System, handset manufacturer, and network operator.
 Most app providers are limited to storing the cryptographic keys in software, making them generally much more vulnerable to attacks.
 Additionally, storing private keys in software essentially removes any possibility of non-repudiation in the event the phone is hacked or stolen.
-Other issues encountered include the management of mobile certificate inventories and access of certificates.
+Other issues encountered include the management of mobile certificate inventories and access to certificates.

-Based on McAfee’s 2016 Mobile Threat Report, SMS phishing has increasingly become a hacker’s preferred method for obtaining sensitive information such as usernames, passwords, and other confidential user information.
-Additionally, McAfee discovered there was over 37 million malware instances found in mobile applications available in major app stores – including Apple and Google Play.
-What does that mean for mobile device security specifically?
+What does that mean for mobile device security and mobile e-signature solutions?
 If a hacker gains access to mobile devices, the door is open for hackers to access e-signature technologies, private keys stored on phones, and other user-specific information.
-All of a sudden, they can perfectly impersonate the owner of the phone – and no one would never know.
+All of a sudden, they can perfectly impersonate the owner of the phone – and no one would ever know.
 So much for non-repudiation.

 PKI on Mobile Devices: Remediating Vulnerabilities with Central Server Signing